Check Point Software: The Market Misunderstands Subscription Growth

 1) Increase in number of cyber attacks

 First, there is a strong increase in the number of cyber attacks.
 For example, the number of Internet of Things attacks tripled in the first half of 2019.
-This strong increase is caused by the increase in number of global connected devices.
+This strong increase is caused by the increase in number of globally connected devices.
 This number increased by a factor of approximately 10 over the past 10 years and is expected to keep growing exponentially.
-The more devices that are used, the more chance a company has undergoing a cyber attack.
+The more devices that are used, the more chance a company has undergone a cyber attack.

 (Source: Helpnetsecurity.com)